Benjamin-Italiaander/check-SSL-expiry-in-daysbash-script/advanced/README.md

 ### Example 1
-here a example how you can search for the issue date like this
+here a example how you can search for the issue date

 ```bash
 before=$(printf "$ssl_cert" | grep 'Not Before' | sed 's%Not Before: %%' |  sed -e 's/^[ \t]*//'  )